aqandrew/aqandrew.com/src/blog/dynamic-routing-in-nextjs.md

 date: '2021-07-06'
 tags:
   - react
-metaDesc: "How I finally made sense of Next.js' `getStaticProps` and `getStaticPaths` functions in Next.js to statically generate pages for a blog"
+metaDesc: "How I finally made sense of Next.js' `getStaticProps` and `getStaticPaths` functions to statically generate pages for a blog"
 socialImage: https://aqandrew.com/cover-nextjs-routing.jpg
 ---